Mansi242401/Portfolio/sql_queries_with_results2c.md

     SELECT * FROM excl_topp
 )

---Finally, we write the logic to ccombine 'pizza_name' with 'extras' and 'exclusions' SELECT c.record_id,
+--Finally, we write the logic to combine 'pizza_name' with 'extras' and 'exclusions' SELECT c.record_id,
 CONCAT_WS(' - ', p.pizza_name, STRING_AGG(cte.toppings, ' - ')) as pizza_and_toppings